 Looking to fly from London to Ireland.
 What airline is best.
 Ryan air looks cheap but are there hidden fees.
 What should a person pay?

 I would go with Aer Lingus.
 All around good service and no hidden fees unlike Ryan Air.
 Not sure about the average prices from London to anywhere in Ireland.
-I would just suggest booking at least a month ahead if you're trying to avoid Ryan Air. over 5 years ago
+I would just suggest booking at least a month ahead if you're trying to avoid Ryan Air. almost 6 years ago

 How can I get to Machu Picchu, Cuzco and Nazca from Lima?
 How much I will spend to do this?
 Is those places far from Lima?